 As a reference, here is a chart that shows the amounts of education awards for various types of national service positions that are approved (effective) in fiscal year 2017, which begins October 1, 2016.

 SEGAL EDUCATION AWARD AMOUNTS Effective October 1, 2016

 Minimal-Time & Summer Associate

-Members should check with their program or project sponsor to confirm the amount of the award for which they are eligible.
+Members should check with their programs or project sponsors to confirm the amount of the awards for which they are eligible.

 Eligibility to Receive an Award